+4.1.1.
+Qualifications

-- 4.1.1.
-Qualifications: - a) Include the following paragraph if a manufacturer's list is not included or if substitutions are allowed and the following requirements apply. - b) Manufacturer: Company specializing in manufacturing the products specified in this section with minimum 5 years documented experience. - c) Most authorities having jurisdiction with respect to electrical code enforcement accept Underwriters Laboratories' listing and classification as evidence that a product meets adequate safety standards and, in the case of classification, is suitable for the classified environment or application.
+- a) Manufacturer: Company specializing in manufacturing the products specified in this section with minimum 5 years documented experience. - b) Most authorities having jurisdiction with respect to electrical code enforcement accept Underwriters Laboratories' listing and classification as evidence that a product meets adequate safety standards and, in the case of classification, is suitable for the classified environment or application.
 Many authorities also accept similar listing and classification from other testing agencies.
-The second choice in the paragraph below permits other testing agencies, including Underwriters Laboratories, to provide such a determination. - d) Use this Article when more than one luminaire type is specified in this section and include the second paragraph if product substitution is allowed.
-Use the second set of requirements to specify one luminaire type.
+The second choice in the paragraph below permits other testing agencies, including Underwriters Laboratories, to provide such a determination. - c) Use this Article when more than one luminaire type is specified in this section and include the second paragraph if product substitution is allowed.
+Use the second set of requirements to specify one luminaire type. - d) For products such as High Mast, Epoxy and PVC coated steel conduit, and other equipment must be supplied and installed by manufacturer approve and certified installers with a minimum of 5 years experience.

-- e) For products like High Mast, Epoxy and PVC coated steel conduit, and other equipment they must be supplied and installed by manufacture approve and certified installers with and minimum of 5 years experience. - f) Verify that systems are ready to receive work. - g) Beginning of installation means installer accepts existing conditions. - h) Install suspended luminaires and exit signs using pendants supported from swivel hangers.
-Provide pendant length required to suspend luminaire at indicated height. - i) Support luminaires larger than 600 x 1200 mm size independent of ceiling framing. - j) Locate recessed ceiling luminaires as indicated on reflected ceiling plan. - k) Install surface mounted luminaires and exit signs plumb and adjust to align with building lines and with each other.
-Secure to prevent movement. - Select one of the following requirements if luminaires are surface mounted on a suspended ceiling surface.
-The last option is applicable only for exposed grid ceilings. - m) Exposed Grid Ceilings: Support surface mounted luminaires on grid ceiling directly from building structure.
+- e) Verify that systems are ready to receive work by methods such as but not limited to: reviewing recent condition assessments and performing inspections. - f) Beginning of installation means installer accepts existing conditions. - g) Install suspended luminaires and exit signs using pendants supported from swivel hangers.
+Provide pendant length required to suspend luminaire at indicated height. - h) Support luminaires larger than 600 x 1200 mm size independent of ceiling framing. - i) Locate recessed ceiling luminaires as indicated on reflected ceiling plan. - j) Install surface mounted luminaires and exit signs to make even contact with the installing surface throughout and adjust to align with building lines and with each other.
+Secure to prevent movement. - k) Select one of the following requirements if luminaires are surface mounted on a suspended ceiling surface.
+The last option is applicable only for exposed grid ceilings. - I) Exposed Grid Ceilings: Support surface mounted luminaires on grid ceiling directly from building structure.
 Provide auxiliary members spanning ceiling grid members to support surface mounted luminaires.
-Fasten surface mounted luminaires to ceiling grid members using bolts, screws, rivets, or suitable clips. - n) Install recessed luminaires to permit removal from below. - o) Install recessed luminaires using accessories and fire stopping materials to meet regulatory requirements for fire rating. - p) Install clips to secure recessed grid supported luminaires in place. - q) Install wall mounted luminaires, emergency lighting units and exit signs]at height as indicated on Contract Documents. - r) Install accessories provided with each luminaire. - s) Connect luminaires, emergency lighting units and exit signs to branch circuit outlets provided under Section 26 05 34 using flexible conduit as indicated. - t) Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - u) Bond products and metal accessories to branch circuit equipment grounding conductor.
+Fasten surface mounted luminaires to ceiling grid members using bolts, screws, rivets, or suitable clips. - m) Install recessed luminaires to permit removal from below. - n) Install recessed luminaires using accessories and fire stopping materials to meet regulatory requirements for fire rating. - o) Install clips to secure recessed grid supported luminaires in place. - p) Install wall mounted luminaires, emergency lighting units and exit signs at height as indicated on Contract Documents. - q) Install accessories provided with each luminaire. - r) Connect luminaires, emergency lighting units and exit signs to branch circuit outlets provided under Section 26 05 34 using flexible conduit as indicated. - s) Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - t) Bond products and metal accessories to branch circuit equipment grounding conductor.

-v) Install specified lamps in each emergency lighting unit, exit sign, and luminaire.
+u) Install specified lamps in each emergency lighting unit, exit sign, and luminaire.